aws-samples/aws-cdk-project-template-for-devops/README.md

 This repository provides best practices and template framework for developing AWS Cloud Development Kit(CDK)-based applications effectively, quickly and collaboratively.
 In detail, practical approaches such as how to deploy to multi-environment, how to organize directories and how to manage dependencies between stacks will be introduced, and template codes are provided to support them.
 Gradually, these template codes will be further expanded to support various DevOps scenario.

-This template framework suports both CDK Ver1 and CDK Ver2.
+This template framework suports both CDK Ver2 and CDK Ver1.

-- AWS CDK Version1 branch: [release_cdk_v1](https://github.com/aws-samples/aws-cdk-project-template-for-devops/tree/release_cdk_v1)
+- AWS CDK Version2 branch: [main, default branch](https://github.com/aws-samples/aws-cdk-project-template-for-devops/tree/main)
-- AWS CDK Version2 branch: [release_cdk_v2](https://github.com/aws-samples/aws-cdk-project-template-for-devops/tree/release_cdk_v2)
+- AWS CDK Version1 branch: [release_cdk_v1, now in maintenance mode](https://github.com/aws-samples/aws-cdk-project-template-for-devops/tree/release_cdk_v1)

 ## Agenda